 Stopping the spread of oil up the food chain

-As part of the clean-up operation after an oil spill, all the oil must be removed from the environment; this includes any oiled wildlife, dead or alive.
-By getting oiled wildlife out of the field quickly, we can help prevent “secondary oiling,” where clean animals unknowingly prey upon the oiled ones and become contaminated or ill.
+As part of the clean-up operation after an oil spill, the oil is removed from the environment; this includes any oiled wildlife, dead or alive.
+By getting oiled wildlife out of the field quickly, we can help prevent “secondary oiling,” where clean animals unknowingly prey upon oiled ones and become contaminated or ill.
 Quick response also enables animals to be rescued while they are the best physical shape and have the best prognosis for recovery.

 Saved birds go on to have families

 When we rescue an animal, there are ripple effects that go well beyond that individual.
-Each animal saved can go on to rejoin and rebuild the wild population, helping to preserve future generations.
+Each animal returned to the wild can rejoin the wild population, helping to preserve future generations.
 This is especially critical with threatened and endangered species like Western Snowy Plovers, where each individual of a small population carries genetic diversity critical to rebuilding a healthy and resilient population.We know from our banding program data that rehabilitated birds can go on to live many years after release.
 Our work gives them a second chance to move their genetics into the future and contribute to their species’ long-term survival.

 Practice makes perfect

-International Bird Rescue is renowned for our leadership and expertise in the oiled wildlife recovery and rehabilitation field because our staff also cares for birds 365 days a year, even when there is no large-scale crisis.
-By co-managing with Oiled Wildlife Care Network (OWCN) two California-based bird rescue clinics, and treating birds impacted by weather events and other environmental and man-made threats, our experts are continually improving their skills, ﬁnding new and better ways of helping wildlife.
+International Bird Rescue is renowned for our leadership and expertise in the oiled wildlife recovery and rehabilitation field because our staff cares for birds 365 days a year, even when there is no large-scale crisis.
+By co-managing with Oiled Wildlife Care Network (OWCN) two California-based bird rescue clinics, and treating birds impacted by weather events, natural oil seep and other environmental and man-made threats, our experts are continually improving their skills, ﬁnding new and better ways of helping wildlife.

 Bird Rescue’s work saves lives

-In 1996, 300 King, Spectacled and Stellar’s Eider were oiled on the remote islands of the Pribilof in Alaska.
+In 1996, at least 300 King, Spectacled, and Stellar’s Eiders were oiled on the remote islands of the Pribilof in Alaska.
 Bird Rescue’s team was able to save over 80 percent of the birds and several of these individuals are known to have lived many years after rehabilitation.
-During the 2000 Treasure spill in South Africa, rescuers cleaned 20,000 oiled African Penguins, eventually releasing 90 percent of them, and successfully relocated another 19,500 to prevent them from becoming oiled.
+During the 2000 Treasure oil spill in Cape Town, South Africa, rescuers cleaned 20,000 oiled African Penguins, eventually releasing 90 percent of them, and successfully relocated another 19,500 to prevent them from becoming oiled.
 Research papers have concluded the Penguins’ population is 19 percent higher today than it would have been without wildlife rehabilitation in the past four decades.
 (1)

 An evolving field

-Thanks to International Bird Rescue’s research, in collaboration with numerous partner organizations around the world, bird rescue techniques have advanced greatly in the past 15 years.
+Thanks to International Bird Rescue’s research, in collaboration with numerous partner organizations around the world, bird rescue techniques have advanced greatly in the past 50 years.
 Proactive capture, the use of blood work and other diagnostics tools, and specialized cages and pools enable us to release rehabilitated birds in a much healthier state than ever before.
-In recent years, there have been a number of studies carried out with transmitters on seabirds that showed very promising results about the survival rates of rehabilitated birds.
-One study on oiled and rehabilitated Murres concluded that, “surviving murres were not compromised in movement, mobility, or navigation.”
-(2)

 1 Wolfaardt A, 2009.
 The Conservation Value of Cleaning Oiled African Penguins: A study of the impact of oil pollution on the African Penguin, and the conservation value of de-oiling contaminated birds.
 Lambert Academic Publishing, 317 pp.